Author(s): Daniel Daianu

 SUERF Policy Note, Issue No 89

-by Daniel Daianu, National Bank of Romania
+by Daniel Daianu, Member of the Board, National Bank of Romania

 JEL-codes: B26, E4, E5, E6, F3, F4, G2.

 Keywords: Money, credit, central banks, commercial QE, financial stability, crypto-currencies, over-financialization, narrow banking, shadow banking, monetary policy.

 Download: SUERF Policy Note, Issue No 89 (0.45 MB)